 The Panel focuses a significant proportion of its resources on ensuring that the Code is complied with by investors in Code companies and by Code companies themselves.
 But compliance is not limited to these parties.
-Rule 64 of the Code, the 'truth in takeovers' rule that prohibits misleading or deceptive conduct in relation to Coderegulated transactions, applies to every person, including financial advisers and the media.
-The Code achieves its role through its two main purposes of transparency and equitable processes.
+Rule 64 of the Code, the 'truth in takeovers' rule that prohibits misleading or deceptive conduct in relation to Code-regulated transactions, applies to every person, including financial advisers and the media.

-The Panel

-has strong enforcement powers under the Takeovers Act, including the power (under section 32 of the Act) to hold hearings, take evidence under oath and make confidentiality orders.
+The Panel has strong enforcement powers under the Takeovers Act, including the power (under section 32 of the Act) to hold hearings, take evidence under oath and make confidentiality orders.
 The Panel also has the power to issue temporary restraining orders that prevent share transactions from being undertaken.
 It can issue permanent orders requiring persons to publish statements or preventing persons from publishing statements.
 When exercising its enforcement powers, the Panel acts judicially, as a tribunal.
 If the Panel's own enforcement actions are not sufficient to remedy a breach of the Code, the Panel can take action through the High Court to obtain permanent orders.